bwalheim1205/clutchtimealerts/CONTRIBUTING.md

 ## Setting Up Dev Environment

-In order to set up the development environment
+In order to set up the development environment you will need to install pdm and pre-commit hooks.

 ### Installing PDM